-

 Yes, the system worked in my murder case.
 My client got a lawyer, her lawyer got a hearing, and the murder charge against her was dismissed.
 Think about how important those fundamental rights of due priocess were to her.
 And think what their denial must be like for the immigrants being swept off our streets and held in ICE detention without them.
 Our rights aren’t meant to protect criminals, they’re meant to protect all of us.
 As one of my law professorsonce said fifty years ago, we have the worst system of justice in the world, except for all the others.
 Catchy, but we can do better.

-In pretrial motions Bobby moved to sever his client from the union officials on dubious ground that it was unfair to try the lowly secretary for doing what her boss told her to do but Judge Houck made short shrift of Bobby’s motion by summarily denting it out of hand.
+In pretrial motions Bobby moved to sever his client from the union officials on dubious ground that it was unfair to try the lowly secretary for doing what her boss told her to do.
+Judge Houck made short shrift of Bobby’s motion by summarily denying it out of hand.
 So Bobby found himself fixing to try a Federal Court union corruption case along side hardened DOJ prosecutors and high priced criminal efense lawyers representing the union officials before a crusty Federal Judge.

 And so the trial began.
 The more experienced lawyers busily examined and cross examined the witnesses and made objections, while Bobby bided his time not responding to the vast majority of the testimony and evidence that didn’t didn’t have anything to do with his client.
 Bobby didn’t know when the trial started but Judge Houck had a habit of asking if there was anything that needed to be brought to the Court’s attention before beginning the trail at the beginning of everyday and after every break.
 The first time Judge Houck asked if there was any matter that needed to be brought to the Court’s attention, Bobby stood right up and renewed his motion for a severance.
 Judge Houck turned about 3 shades of red darker and admonished Bobby that his motion for severance had been denied and should neither be raised nor reargued again in his courtroom.
 The next time the judge asked the same question, Bobby sheepishly said, “I know you already ruled on my motion but there was more testimony this morning that might have changed your mind and, since you asked, I’d like to renew my severance motion for the record.”
 That’ll be denied the judge intoned gravely with a look on his face that indicated he was wondering if Bobby was intentionally fucking with him.
 The judge added with an air of finality, your motion for a severance is preserved for the record and doesn’t need to be renewed over and over.